 The University of Vermont offers a comprehensive four-year residency in Diagnostic Radiology.
 The department is staffed by 36 board-certified radiologists, most of whom have received formal sub-specialty fellowship training.

 Our radiology residency program is ACGME accredited and accepts six candidates per year via the national resident match program (NRMP).

-Further inquiries should be directed to our radiology residency program administrator, Marissa Turner, who can be reached via the contact form or by telephone at 802-847-0794.
+Further inquiries should be directed to our radiology residency program administrator, Melanie Trudo, who can be reached via the contact form or by telephone at 802-847-0794.
 The program director is Diego Lemos, M.D.